Curcumin: A Powerful Ally for Exercise Performance and Muscle Recovery

 Synergy with Curcumin:

-• Both compounds reduce oxidative damage from exercise.
+• Both compounds reduce oxidative damage from exercise and combat lipid peroxidation.

 • ALA regenerates other antioxidants like glutathione, which curcumin also supports.